Waveform Modelling for the Laser Interferometer Space Antenna: Modelling approaches for compact binaries

 The direct computation of a generalized Lagrangian (i.e. depending on the accelerations) for two spinning particles, using \EFT in harmonic coordinates, was performed in stages from the mid-2000's on by integrating out the gravitational field entering the full `field plus matter' Lagrangian with the help of standard Feymann diagram expansions~\cite{Porto:2006bt, Porto:2005ac, Levi:2015msa}.
 The NL $S_1$--$S_2$ (3PN) interactions~\cite{Porto:2008tb,Levi:2008nh} were computed first, before the NL $S_1$--$S_1$ (3PN) contributions~\cite{Porto:2008jj} and NL SO (2.5PN) interactions~\cite{Levi:2010zu,Porto:2010tr} were considered.
 Equivalent results were obtained in parallel by means of Hamiltonian methods based of the Arnowitt-Deser-Misner (ADM) formulation of \GR \cite{Steinhoff:2007mb,Steinhoff:2008ji,Steinhoff:2008zr}.

-After the canonical treatment of the spin was better understood~\cite{Steinhoff:2008zr,Steinhoff:2009ei}, the computations of the Hamiltonian were pushed up to NNL (3.5PN) order for the SO~\cite{Hartung:2011te,Hartung:2013dza}, to NNL (4PN) order for the $S_1$--$S_2$ interactions~\cite{Steinhoff:2007mb,Hartung:2011ea} and to NL (3PN) order for the $S^2$ interaction \cite{Hergt:2010pa}.
+After the canonical treatment of the spin was better understood~\cite{Steinhoff:2008zr,Steinhoff:2009ei}, the computations of the Hamiltonian were pushed up to NNL (3.5PN) order for the SO~\cite{Hartung:2011te,Hartung:2013dza}, to NNL (4PN) order for the $S_1$--$S_2$ interactions~\cite{Hartung:2011ea} and to NL (3PN) order for the $S^2$ interaction \cite{Hergt:2010pa}.
 A fully equivalent Lagrangian for the latter effects was found using EFT ~\cite{Levi:2011eq}.
-Once the EFT degrees of freedom and the gauge choice corresponding to the spin-supplementary condition were clearly identified, the PN leading terms to all orders in spins were computed~\cite{Vines:2016qwa,Levi:2014gsa,Levi:2019kgk,Levi:2020lfn} and the spin part of the harmonic Lagrangian was completed up to the NNNL (5PN) order~\cite{Kim:2022pou,Kim:2022bwv}.
+Once the EFT degrees of freedom and the gauge choice corresponding to the spin-supplementary condition were clearly identified, the PN leading terms to all orders in spins were computed~\cite{Vines:2016qwa}, then \edit{beyond leading order corrections were added~\cite{Levi:2014gsa,Levi:2019kgk,Levi:2020lfn}} and the spin part of the harmonic Lagrangian was completed up to the NNNL (5PN) order~\cite{Kim:2022pou,Kim:2022bwv}.

 Note that reaction forces, dissipative in essence, are absent from the previous treatments, which exclusively describe the conservative dynamics.
 Nonetheless, they can be computed from balance equations~\cite{Zeng:2007bq}, or more directly from the Papapetrou evolution equations, or from the conservation of an appropriate stress-energy tensor~\cite{Wang:2007ntb}.
 One may even construct a Schwinger-Keldysh Lagrangian where each degree of freedom is formally doubled.
 This was done for the NL SO and SS effects at 4PN and 4.5PN respectively in Refs.~\cite{Maia:2017gxn, Maia:2017yok}, and to all orders in spin in Ref.~\cite{Siemonsen:2017yux} (see also the approach developed for ADM Hamiltonians~\cite{Wang:2011bt} at leading SO and SS orders).